mackron/miniaudio/README.md

 ![mini_al](http://dred.io/img/minial_wide.png)

-mini_al is a single file library for playing and recording audio.
+mini_al is a single file library for audio playback and capture.
 It's written in C (compilable as C++) and released into the public domain.
-It has a heavy focus on simplicity, and features a simple API and a very simple build system.

 Features